Sparky626/AMazeGen/README.md

 # COP4533 - Final Project - AMazeGenerator (Kruskal's MST Algorithm)

-This project is for UF's Algorithm Abstraction and Design Class and uses Kruskal's Algorithm to generate a Maze which is basically a Minimum Spanning Tree.
+This project is for UF's Algorithm Abstraction and Design Class and uses Kruskal's Algorithm to generate a Maze using a minimum spanning tree.

 ## How to Run
 Run `main.py` to view output.